The Queen’s lying in state: What you need to know

 – Will there be a queue?

 Yes.
-Government guidance says there will be a queue which is expected to be very long.
+Government guidance says there will be a queue which is expected to be very long, predicted to be in the tens of thousands.

 People will need to stand for “many hours, possibly overnight”, with very little opportunity to sit down as the queue will be continuously moving.